-The Credentialing Commission is formed to serve the general public and the career services community by using NCDA standards and ethics for defining roles in the field of career services and recognize those who demonstrate and maintain a high level of professional competency.
+The Credentialing Commission is formed to serve the public and the career services community by using NCDA standards and ethics for defining roles in the field of career services and recognize those who demonstrate and maintain a high level of professional competency.
+The NCDA Credentialing Commission Director will direct and implement the work of the Credentialing Commission and is responsible for the oversight, management and supervision of the volunteers serving as Commissioners.

-The credentialing commission will:
+The Credentialing Commission will:

-- use NCDA standards and ethics and change as they change. - become a Commission under Article IX, enabling the NCDA Board to review its charge and function. - report on its progress and activities regularly to the Board.
+- use NCDA standards and ethics - become a Commission under Article XI, enabling the NCDA Board to review its charge and function. - report on its progress and activities regularly to the Board.
 A Board liaison will report back to the Board frequently.